 How to Deal With

 If you’re someone who gets along with mostly everyone and enjoys being around others, then you might be phlegmatic.
 Phlegmatic people are known to be relaxed, patient, and good-natured.
-They’re the type of people that can go with the flow and don’t get easily riled up.
-Even in difficult situations, phlegmatic people are able to keep their cool.

 Phlegmatic in Love